 Global Conference on Oceans, Climate & Security

-The Council of Advisors, leadership and staff of the Collaborative Institute are excited to detail the successful First Global Conference on Oceans, Climate and Security (GC '12) (May 21 – 23, 2012), and we are anxious to reflect on our colleagues’ insights and recommendations gleaned from the dialogue-driven conference.
+Thanks to the Council of Advisors, leadership and staff of the Collaborative Institute we held a successful First Global Conference on Oceans, Climate and Security (GC '12) in May 2012).

 About the GC '12